 Santorini (official name: Thira, also called "Fira")

-Most visitors coming to Santorini (a name derived from "Saint Irene" which was applied to the island during the reign of the Venetians in the 13th century BC) lodge in the main town, Fira, which swells the islands population from approximately 14,000 to 70,000 during peak tourist season in July and August.
+Most visitors coming to Santorini (a name derived from "Saint Irene" which was applied to the island during the reign of the Venetians in the 13th century BC) lodge in the main town, Fira.
+Peak tourist season is between July and August.

 Santorini (official name: Thira)